abrtz/baby-lm/README.md

 ## Error Analysis

+The results of both models are moved to a subdirectory called `results` in this main directory.
+They are hereby provided in a password-protected zip given that they include the content of the datasets.
+The password is the same as mentioned above.

 An error analysis is carried out from the output of each model with `errors_analysis.py` by running it from the terminal in the main directory.

 The output of the error analysis is a json file with the errors per category, which can be found in the `/output` directory in password-protected zip (same password as the rest).